OlehDvorychanskyi/SnakeGame/README.md

     ```

 The game will now be compiled based on your chosen build configuration (Release or Debug), and the executable will be available in the "build/Game" directory.
 To run the game, simply execute the generated executable file.

-Enjoy playing the game!
-If you encounter any issues during the installation process, please refer to the troubleshooting section in this README.md or feel free to contact us for assistance.